 A Program to Calculate Exact times of Geocentric Aspects between Planets and Stars

-An aspect between two celestial objects (here the Sun, the Moon, the planets and selected stars) occurs when there is a certain angle (named e.g. conjunction, opposition, trine, square, etc.) between them on the geocentric zodiac (or in other words, when the difference of their geocentric ecliptic longitudes has a certain value).
-The aspect can be said to be in effect when that angle is within a certain range, e.g. less than 3° from the exact aspect value.
-A transit between two objects is said to be in effect when the angle between them remains within a certain range (e.g. 6°), thus over a period of time.
+An aspect between two celestial objects (here the Sun, the Moon, the planets and selected stars) occurs when there is a certain angle (named e.g. conjunction, opposition, trine, square, etc.) between them on the geocentric zodiac (or in other words, when the difference of their geocentric ecliptic longitudes is less than a specified amount, e.g. 5°).
+The aspect is then said to be in effect.
+A transit between two objects is said to be in effect when the angle between them remains within a certain range (e.g. 5°) over a period of time.
 This program does not calculate transits — rather it calculates the dates and times at which an aspect between two objects is exact.